 Spring is blooming in Lahore, the season that we associate with new beginnings, when the colours of life fly across the vast sky and engulf the City Of Life.
 As the month of Chet is already nine days old and March is nearing its end, the colours of Holi have already been spread and the lamps of Mela Charaghan are soon to be lit, the rare sight of the Basant kites has also been witnessed by my city and so, I have decided to let my words bud into blossoms as well, cherry or peach, it is for you to discern.

 Waving my greetings to everyone, I am Zahra – the voice of Facts And Commentary.
 I have commented on this before; however, now that I have decided to fly again, this blog is a commentary of an observer upon the various facts… facts which are merely experiences that I tend to collect or perhaps, the philosophy called life.
 I chose to blog because interacting with people from diversified backgrounds and with varied outlooks is how I learn.
-I am usually not the one to break the ice and initiate conversations despite having some good communication skills nor am I the one to cage my ideas.
-One of teachers, a figure with much influence of me, is of the idea that we should indulge in an open exchange of ideals and thoughts in order to broaden our horizons and grow.
-I tend to agree with her.
+One of my teachers, a figure with much influence of me, is of the idea that we should indulge in an open exchange of ideals and thoughts in order to broaden our horizons and grow.
+I am rather influenced by her.
 I usually converse with only a few people in a face-to-face exchange, freely, but I can convey much through writing.
 I can be quite evidential and statistical in my commentaries, but I can be quite animated in my casual elaborations too.
 I fancy endeavours in poetry, if that is poetry at all, and I can play caption-the-picture to cultivate stories.
 I am a strange kind of a writer, perhaps, because I am myself and under my own shadows when I write, but that is precisely what compels me to write… to give words to my own thoughts.
 The reason to write is to learn and for the reason that it comes naturally; all I require is a mental space to write, a physical space has never been a need when I wish to write.

 While my status is a subject to controversy and debate, I make yet another return; however, this time round it is in spring!
 It would be a pleasant to explore the reasons why you all write.
 Smiles.